-- KAS and AKD are registered trademarks of KollmorgenTM. - KollmorgenTM is part of the Fortive Company. - EnDat is a registered trademark of Dr. Johannes Heidenhain GmbH - EtherCAT is a registered trademark and patented technology, licensed by Beckhoff Automation GmbH - Ethernet/IP is a registered trademark of ODVA, Inc. - Ethernet/IP Communication Stack: copyright (c) 2009, Rockwell Automation - HIPERFACE is a registered trademark of Max Stegmann GmbH - PROFINET is a registered trademark of PROFIBUS and PROFINET International (PI) - SIMATIC is a registered trademark of SIEMENS AG - Windows is a registered trademark of Microsoft Corporation - PLCopen is an independent association providing efficiency in industrial automation. - INtime® is a registered trademark of TenAsys® Corporation. - Codemeter is a registered trademark of WIBU-Systems AG. - SyCon® is a registered trademark of Hilscher GmbH. - Kollmorgen Automation Suite is based on the work of: - Qwt project (distributed under the terms of the GNU Lesser General Public License see also GPL terms) - Zlib software library - Curl software library - Mongoose software (distributed under the MIT License see terms) - JsonCpp software (distributed under the MIT License see terms) - U-Boot, a universal boot loader is used by the PDMM (distributed under the terms of the GNU General - Public License).
-The U-Boot source files, copyright notice, and readme are available on the distribution disk that is included with the PDMM.
+- KAS and AKD are registered trademarks of Kollmorgen. - Kollmorgen is part of the Altra Industrial Motion Company. - · EnDat is a registered trademark of Dr. Johannes Heidenhain GmbH - EtherCAT is a registered trademark and patented technology, licensed by Beckhoff Automation GmbH - Ethernet/IP is a registered trademark of ODVA, Inc. - Ethernet/IP Communication Stack: copyright (c) 2009, Rockwell Automation - HIPERFACE is a registered trademark of Max Stegmann GmbH - PROFINET is a registered trademark of PROFIBUS and PROFINET International (PI) - SIMATIC is a registered trademark of SIEMENS AG - Windows is a registered trademark of Microsoft Corporation - PLCopen is an independent association providing efficiency in industrial automation. - Codemeter is a registered trademark of WIBU-Systems AG. - SyCon® is a registered trademark of Hilscher GmbH.

+Kollmorgen Automation Suite is based on the work of:

+- Qwt project (distributed under the terms of the GNU Lesser General Public License see also GPL terms) - Zlib software library - curl software library - Mongoose software (distributed under the MIT License see terms) - JsonCpp software (distributed under the MIT License see terms) - U-Boot, a universal boot loader is used by the AKD PDMM and PCMM (distributed under the terms of the GNU General Public License).
+The U-Boot source files, copyright notice, and readme are available on the distribution disk that is included with the AKD PDMM and PCMM.